rahulnarayananuws/gi-app/README.md

 6. Response and error will be displayed using ngx-toastr

 To Run In Production:-
-The app has been deployed on heroku using CI/CD pipeline. https://gi-app-hosting.herokuapp.com/#/emailer
+1. The app has been deployed on heroku using CI/CD pipeline. https://gi-app-hosting.herokuapp.com/#/emailer
+2. To See the saved date as json please hit https://gi-app-hosting.herokuapp.com/contacts